 Our fee framework governs how our costs are recovered from the organisations we regulate.

-The fee framework was reviewed and approved in December 2018.
+The fee framework was reviewed in November 2023.

 We collect, store and use personal information in accordance with the Information Privacy Act 2009.
 The Act outlines the rules that govern personal information as well as where and how it can be stored.
 More information on how we collect, use and store personal information can be accessed here.